raiherrada/lux-tickets-project/README.md

 5. Watch the loading sequence before your personalized ticket appears.
 6. Click the **sound button** to play background music.

 ---

+## ⚙️ Future Improvements

+**Adding responsiveness:** the project is in need of responsiveness so it can work both on wider screens and mobile devices.
+**Printable Ticket:** a printable ticket function will be added in the future.
+**Unique Seat and Row:** using JS, I will add a function that allows the user to generate a unique seat and row that is going to be shown in the final ticket.

+---